Hierarchically hyperbolic groups and uniform exponential growth: Introduction

-\item A virtually torsion-free tree of hierarchically hyperbolic groups satisfying the conditions of \cite[Corollary~8.24]{BehrstockHagenSisto:HHS2}.
-For the standard hierarchical structure on such groups, $\fontact S$ is a tree (which is not a quasi-line).
+\item A virtually torsion-free tree of hierarchically hyperbolic groups satisfying the conditions of \cite[Corollary~8.24]{BehrstockHagenSisto:HHS2} or \cite{BerlaiRobbio}.
+For instance, groups of the form $G_1 \ast_C G_2$, where $G_i$ is hyperbolic and $C$ is 2--ended, are hierarchically hyperbolic (\cite{RobbioSpriano:Hierarchical}).
+For the standard hierarchical structure on such groups, $\fontact S$ is a tree (which is not a quasi-line), and so we may apply \Cref{cor:CSnonelem}.
+Uniform exponential growth follows for such groups by Bucher and de la Harpe \cite{BucherDLHarpe}. \end{enumerate} \end{ex}

-\item Amalgams of the form \(\mathrm{MCG}(\Sigma) \ast_{H} G\), where \(\Sigma\) is a non-sporadic surface, \(G\) is a virtually torsion-free hyperbolic group and \(H\) is an undistorted subgroup of \(G\) that is almost malnormal and stable in \(\mathrm{MGC} (\Sigma)\).
-This was proven in \cite{BehrstockHagenSisto:HHS2} for \(H\) almost malnormal in \(G\) and in \cite{SprianoHyperbolicHHSII} for the general case.
-Both cases rely on the classification of hyperbolically embedded subgroups in \cite{RussellSprianoTran}. \end{enumerate} \end{ex}

-So far we have only provided conditions which are sufficient to guarantee that an HHG is not quasi-isometric to a non-trivial product, whereas Theorem \ref{thm:mainthm} gives a more precise characterization of the product structure.
-Thus, Theorem \ref{thm:mainthm} allows us to conclude that certain hierarchically hyperbolic groups which are quasi-isometric to a product still have uniform exponential growth.
+So far we have only provided conditions that are sufficient to guarantee that an HHG is not quasi-isometric to a non-trivial product, whereas \Cref{thm:mainthm} gives a more precise characterization of the product structure.
+Thus, \Cref{thm:mainthm} allows us to conclude that certain hierarchically hyperbolic groups which are quasi-isometric to a product still have uniform exponential growth.
 One example is the following.